Nonprofit Basics: Microsoft Ad Grants for Social Impact

 If you’re familiar with Google Ad Grants, you know the program’s coordinators have eligibility criteria to limit access to the program.
 Microsoft takes a similar approach with its nonprofit eligibility guidelines.

-Before applying to the program, make sure you meet the core requirements that Microsoft breaks down into three categories:
+Once Microsoft starts accepting applications again, make sure you meet the core requirements that Microsoft breaks down into three categories:

 - Type of organization: Your organization must be a nonprofit or non-governmental organization with recognized legal status (e.g., 501(c)(3) status for U.S. organizations).
 Public libraries and museums are also eligible.